-Stéphane Caron and Abderrahmane Kheddar
+Stéphane Caron1 and Abderrahmane Kheddar^{1,2}

-Abstract-We present a real-time rough-terrain dynamic walking pattern generator.
-Our method automatically finds step durations, which is a critical issue over rough terrains where they depend on terrain topology.
-To achieve this level of generality, we introduce the Floating-base Inverted Pendulum (FIP) model where the center of mass can translate freely and the zero-tilting moment point is allowed to leave the contact surface.
-We show that this model is equivalent to the linearinverted pendulum mode with variable center of mass height, aside from the fact that its equations of motion remain linear.
-Our design then follows three steps: (i) we characterize the FIP contact-stability condition; (ii) we compute feedforward controls by solving a nonlinear optimization over recedinghorizon FIP trajectories.
-Despite running at 30 Hz in a modelpredictive fashion, simulations show that the latter is too slow to stabilize dynamic motions.
-To remedy this, we (iii) linearize FIP feedback control computations into a quadratic program, resulting in a constrained linear-quadratic regulator that runs at 300 Hz.
-We finally demonstrate our solution in simulations with a model of the HRP-4 humanoid robot, including noise and delays over both state estimation and foot force control.
+Abstract-We present a real-time pattern generator for dynamic walking over rough terrains.
+Our method automatically finds step durations, a critical issue over rough terrains where they depend on terrain topology.
+To achieve this level of generality, we consider a Floating-base Inverted Pendulum (FIP) model where the center of mass can translate freely and the zero-tilting moment point is allowed to leave the contact surface.
+This model is equivalent to a linear inverted pendulum with variable center-of-mass height, but its equations of motion remain linear.
+Our solution then follows three steps: (i) we characterize the FIP contact-stability condition; (ii) we compute feedforward controls by solving a nonlinear optimization over receding-horizon FIP trajectories.
+Despite running at 30 Hz in a model-predictive fashion, simulations show that the latter is too slow to stabilize dynamic motions.
+To remedy this, we (iii) linearize FIP feedback control into a constrained linear-quadratic regulator that runs at 300 Hz.
+We finally demonstrate our solution in simulations with a model of the HRP-4 humanoid robot, including noise and delays over state estimation and foot force control.